Multiple types of unconventional quasiparticles in the chiral crystal CsBe$_2$F$_5$

-where $\alpha$ is a real constant, $S_i$ are the spin-1 matrix representations of the rotation generators.
+where $\alpha$ is a real constant, and $S_i$ are the spin-1 matrix representations of the rotation generators.
 This model is just the spin-1 Weyl Hamiltonian.
-Hence, the threefold degenerate points at $\Gamma$ point are termed as spin-1 Weyl point~\cite{zhang2018double}.
+Hence, the threefold degenerate points at the $\Gamma$ point are termed as spin-1 Weyl point~\cite{zhang2018double}.
 The spin-1 Weyl point can be regarded as the monopole with topological charge +2.
 Through symmetry analysis, we have shown that the spin-1 Weyl point is protected by space group symmetry and the detailed analysis is presented in SM~\cite{SM}.

 Then we investigate the fourfold degenerate Dirac points at the $R$ point of the BZ corner.
-As depicted in Fig.~\ref{fig3}(a), there are two fourfold degenerate points at $R$ point, with both four-dimensional IRRs $F_2$.
+As depicted in Fig.~\ref{fig3}(a), there are two fourfold degenerate points at the $R$ point, with both four-dimensional IRRs $F_2$.
 The calculated Chern numbers of the bands surrounding the Dirac points at $R$ are $\pm 2$, which indicates that they are charge-2 Dirac points, as shown in Fig.~\ref{fig3}(b).
-Furthermore, it was discovered that all bands at $R$ point form charge-2 Dirac points.
+Furthermore, it was discovered that all bands at the $R$ point form charge-2 Dirac points.
 The symmetry analysis of the charge-2 Dirac points is presented in SM~\cite{SM}.
 Notably, the fourfold degeneracy at the $R$ point is independent of the materials and solely determined by the crystal space group symmetry.
-From Fig.~\ref{fig3}(b), we can also observe that the chern numbers of the spin-1 Weyl and charge-2 Dirac points are opposite, and in the BZ, they appear in pairs.
-Therefore, the total Chern number is zero, which is consistent with the no-go theorem~\cite{nielsen1981no}.
+From Fig.~\ref{fig3}(b), we can also observe that the Chern numbers of the spin-1 Weyl and charge-2 Dirac points are opposite, and in the BZ, they appear in pairs.
+Therefore, the total Chern number is zero, which is consistent with the no-go theorem~\cite{nielsen1981absence}.
+We also construct a low-energy effective $k \cdot p$ model for the charge-2 Dirac point.
+As mentioned above, the four low-energy states at the $R$ point belong to the $F_2$ representation.
+We use it as the basis and write the generators of representation matrices for $F_2$ of the $R$ point as follows: